Jaime Jaquez Jr.: College career

 In 2021–22, Jaquez was restricted by ankle injuries throughout most of the season.
 He suffered from synovitis in one ankle and began wearing braces on both ankles as a preventative measure.
 He bounced back from a three-game stretch in mid-February 2022 in which he scored a combined 13 points.
 On February 28, Jaquez scored a career-high 30 points in a 77–66 win over Washington.
 In the following game, he scored 27 points in the regular-season finale against USC, helping UCLA end its five-game losing streak in their crosstown rivalry with the Trojans.
 He was named the Pac-12 Player of the Week after averaging 28.5 points on 64 percent shooting along with 7.5 rebounds, as the Bruins clinched the No. 2 seed in the Pac-12 tournament.
 Jaquez was named to the All-Pac-12 first team and was voted again to the conference's defensive team.
 He was one of five finalists for the Julius Erving Award, given to the top small forward in the country.
 In the second round of the 2022 NCAA tournament, he scored 15 points in a 72–56 win over Saint Mary's, but exited the game and did not return after spraining his right ankle with seven minutes remaining in the second half.
 He was averaging 20.5 points in his last eight games, with the Bruins going 7–1.
 The stretch coincided with his being able to resume practicing, while UCLA's leading scorer, Johnny Juzang, was in a scoring slump.
 Jaquez recovered to play 38 minutes in the following game against North Carolina in the Sweet Sixteen, but the Bruins lost 73–66.
 He scored 10 points, shooting 1-for-11 in the second half and missing his final nine shots.
+Amid the injuries, Jaquez's 3-point shooting dropped to 27.6 percent.
+Along with needing surgery in April to remove bone spurs from his right ankle, he decided against declaring for the NBA draft, and returned to UCLA for his senior year.

-Jaquez returned to UCLA for his senior year in 2022–23.
-For the second straight season, he was named to a finalist for the Julius Erving Award.
+For the second straight season, Jaquez was named a finalist for the Julius Erving Award in 2022–23.
 On February 4, 2023, he had a game-high 24 points and a career-high 15 rebounds in a 76–52 win over Washington State.
 That month, he scored late baskets in multiple games to help lead the team to victories, including seven points in 3 1/2 minutes as the Bruins secured a win over Utah.
 He led UCLA to their first Pac-12 regular season title since 2013.
-Jaquez was named a consensus second-team All-American.
-He was voted the Pac-12 Player of the Year, becoming the first Bruin to win since Kevin Love in 2008 and the first UCLA senior to capture the award since Ed O'Bannon in 1995.
-Jacquez also earned his second consecutive first-team all-conference selection.
 The Bruins received a No. 2 seed in the 2023 NCAA tournament.
-In the opener, Jacquez had 17 points, eight rebounds, and a career-high five steals in a 86–53 rout over No. 15-seed UNC Asheville.
+In the opener, Jaquez had 17 points, eight rebounds, and a career-high five steals in a 86–53 rout over No. 15-seed UNC Asheville.
+Losing two starters, Adem Bona and Jaylen Clark, due to injuries, UCLA suffered a 79–76 loss to Gonzaga in Sweet Sixteen.
+For the season, Jaquez averaged 17.8 points and 8.2 rebounds.
+He was named a consensus second-team All-American, and received the Lute Olson Award as the college player of the year.
+Jaquez was voted the Pac-12 Player of the Year, becoming the first Bruin to win since Kevin Love in 2008 and the first UCLA senior to capture the award since Ed O'Bannon in 1995.
+He also earned his second consecutive first-team all-conference selection.
+After the season, Jaquez declared for the draft, forgoing the extra year of eligibility that was available due to the COVID-19 pandemic.
+He ended his career ranked eighth in UCLA history in career scoring (1,802) and career steals (178), and ninth in total games played (134).